 An introductory investigation of the school context from the vantage point of students, teachers and others involved education.
-The course includes 3 hours of on-campus work each week and 30 - 40 hours of field experience in both elementary and secondary classrooms over the term.
+The course includes 3 hours of on-campus work each week and 60 - 80 hours of field experience in both elementary and secondary classrooms over the term.

-Note: Students are advised to free one half day a week in order to complete the field experience requirement.
-This course is restricted to Education students transferring to University of Alberta.
+Note: Students are advised to free one full day or two half-days a week in order to complete the field experience requirement.
+This course is restricted to Education students transferring to University of Lethbridge.